 The air quality of a home can be impacted by a number of different things: From shower mold and dust mites to VOCs (volatile organic compounds) found in everyday household cleaners, paint, and new furniture.
 The quality of indoor air is usually affected by lack of fresh air, especially during winter months when fresh air isn’t exactly feasible.
 Indoor air that has become stale or stuffy can increase mold spores and dust mites, which if breathed in for long periods of time, can lead to allergies, asthma, respiratory ailments, and even impaired mental function.

+Improving your home’s indoor air quality doesn’t have to be complex, nor does it have to break the bank.
 Opening your windows to allow fresh air to circulate is always a good idea.
-To really breathe easy knowing you’re living in a healthy home however, there are certain products that can help.
+But to really breathe easy knowing you’re living in a healthy home, there are certain products that can help.

 How to Improve Your Home’s Air Quality

 Air scrubbers are exactly what they sound like.
 They literally scrub the air by removing particles, chemicals, and dirt with UV light technology and an advanced oxidation process so that your home can feature clean and breathable air.
 Employing ActivePure Technology, Air Scrubbers have been proven to destroy microbial populations from your hard surfaces, and reduce roughly 90% of airborne contaminants, something traditional air cleaners don’t do.
 There are a variety of different kinds of air scrubbers, but most are attached directly to your HVAC system.